Cybersecurity & Information Assurance

 Northern Regional Medical Command relies on tiag for comprehensive evaluation and implementation of IA policy throughout the region, technological support in the remediation of security vulnerabilities, and accreditation of systems and applications through the DIACAP and Army Certificate of Networthiness (CoN) processes.

-Walter Reed Army Medical Center BRAC
+Walter Reed Army Medical Center (WRAMC) BRAC

 To comply with the Defense Base Closure and Realignment (BRAC), Walter Reed Army Medical Center chose tiag to migrate applications and systems to the joint medical domain under the Office of the Secretary of Defense. tiag’s cybersecurity & IA experts gathered the system requirements and design specifications, built the accreditation packages, scanned and remediated the systems.